PoorHttp/PoorWSGI/doc/documentation.rst

 Group naming
 ~~~~~~~~~~~~
-Group names **must be unique** in defined path.
-They are store in ordered
+Group names **must be unique** in the defined path.
+They are stored in an
-dictionary, to do wrap by their convert functions.
-You can named them in route
+ordered dictionary and wrapped by their convert functions.
+You can name them
-definition how you can, and they can't be named same in handler parameters,
+in the route definition as you wish; they do not need to match the parameter
-but they must be only in the same ordering.
-Be careful to named parameters
+names in the handler, but they must maintain the same ordering.
+Be careful not to
-in handler with some python keyword, like class for example.
-If you can, you can
+name parameters in the handler with a Python keyword, like ``class`` for example.
+If
-use python "varargs" syntax to get any count of parameters in your handler
+you prefer, you can use Python's "varargs" syntax to receive any number of parameters
-function.
+in your handler function.

 .. code:: python